Don’t overlook Small Towns

 One thing I love about exploring towns that occupy a small number of citizens is that everyone knows everyone and if you’re patient enough, you get to listen to all the hilarious tales and stories of how the town came into existence.
 Courtney and I make it a point to visit museums first before venturing off to places that make up the town.
 It gives us a sense of the history behind the name, the culture that is boasting a wealth of historical sites and local curiosities.

 You see, small towns are the best towns to try out new adventures.
 We forget that these towns have more to offer than bigger and busier cities because you can do everything at your own pace.
 The drive through unfamiliar roads which no structural lines, looking across diverse landscapes is worth every hour spent in the car.
-The hidden mountains, hectares and hectares of rolling fields where cows and sheep gaze make for the best scenic drive from your window.
+The hidden mountains, hectares, and hectares of rolling fields where cows and sheep gaze make for the best scenic drive from your window.

 You’ll find tiny birds standing on the hot baked road as you drive by while farmers on the other side tend to their herds.
-You get to oversee peaceful lagoons, discover whitewashed thatched cottages that were built in the 1800s and see fascinating stand alone windmills.
+You get to oversee peaceful lagoons, discover whitewashed thatched cottages that were built in the 1800s and see fascinating stand-alone windmills.

-You get to marvel at the intricate architecture of past centuries, each with it’s own personality and traits.
+You get to marvel at the intricate architecture of past centuries, each with its own personality and traits.
 And if you’re an eater the way Courtney and I are, then you know the journey to local restaurants are always the best treats that make up the vacation with interesting cuisines that burst of local flavours and best of all, you never have to make a reservation.
-You’ll find old antiques stores and dusty old books through local shop windows.
+You’ll find old antique stores and dusty old books through local shop windows.
 You get to enjoy the fresh town air, the smell of that sea breeze, the lushes green forestry and the slow, unhurried lifestyle of the town.

 The narrow streets offer a sense of belonging like Voortrek Street in Swellendam or unfamiliar surroundings that allow you to stop and asks locals for directions on our excursion in Piketberg.
 Where history roamed the town of Genadendal and the eccentric town of Barrydale leaving you with a lasting impression.